minprog/app-studio/40 Projects/45 Restaurant Revisited/Assignment.md

 ## What to do

 Create an app that will help users look at a restaurant's menu and compose an order of items, as well as allow them to "submit" the order and receive an estimated waiting time for this order.
-Of course, they must be able to view the price of items, the total price of the order and be able to remove items from the order as well!
+Of course, they must be able to view the price of items and the total price of the order!
 All of this should be done using an elegant and simple user interface.

 ![](app.png)

 ## Requirements

-TODO probably still need these?
+- Your app should work and look like in the description and the screen shots above.
+- Your app should have simple but elegant layouts that work well on a variety of phone sizes.

 <!--
 1. New project with Blank Activity